mgaynor1/BiologyPhDStipends/README.md

 ## Background

 In April 2022, I started to collect US-based Biology Ph.D.
 Stipends.
 Originally, my goal was to advocate for a living-wage for graduate students in the Department of Biology at the University of Florida.
 After feedback from others, Rhett and I decided to build this Shiny App.
 We hope this dataset will help others advocate for a living wage.
+This is our cleaned repository, many iterates of the Shiny app have existed and 146 prior commits.

 Shiny apps are expensive to host, if you find this resource useful, please consider [donating here](https://givebutter.com/C2gRUO) to help us keep this resource alive!